lowmess/metalsmith-resume/source/experience/metacortex.md

 location: Capitol City, USA
 ---

-* Quiet, normal citizen with a social security number
+Worked as a computer programmer for the MetaCortex software company.
+Had a social security number.
+Sold contraband programming and hacks under the alias Neo.